-Standing faculty members should describe a project(s) on which undergraduates could assist them for ten weeks during the summer.
-While faculty should only submit one appilcation, if there are distinct parts to the project or multiple projects/roles, please indicate that and include information about how the research or roles might be distributed.
+Standing faculty members should describe a project(s) in which undergraduates could meaningfully participate for ten weeks during the summer.
+While faculty should only submit one application, if there are distinct parts to the project or multiple projects/roles, please indicate that and include information about how the research or roles might be distributed.
 Projects may also include curricular development.
 Given the importance of student interest in determining faculty recipients, faculty should include the academic and professional skills, experiences, and benefits a student would derive from working on their project in the 250-word project description.
 Faculty are encouraged to invite students they encounter to apply for their projects.

 Research projects can be carried out on Penn’s campus, on other campuses, or at collections, archives, field sites, or other locations throughout the world.
 One of our primary goals is to support the development of close mentor/mentee relationships.
 Because PURM aims to expose students to the reality of academic scholarship early in their undergraduate years, students should be included as much as feasible in all phases of the project, although they are not required to play a leading or independent role.

 Current funding levels do not allow CURF to fund all faculty who submit PURM projects.
 Historically, ~35-40% of faculty who apply have received a PURM award.

 Faculty can choose to participate in one of two ways:

 One student will be funded entirely by PURM.
 The student will receive a $5,000 award via a ClinCard.
 Faculty who elect to work with one student may opt in to receive an additional $1,000 to support the proposed research.
 Opting out of this PURM research fund will enable CURF to support additional student participants.